-- 1. Kuby Immunology by Kindt T.J et al., W.H.
-Freeman and Company. - 2.
-Immunology- A Short Course by Eli Benjamini, Richard Coico and G. Sunshine.
+1. Kuby Immunology by Kindt T.J et al., W.H.
+Freeman and Company.

+- 2. Immunology- A Short Course by Eli Benjamini, Richard Coico and G. Sunshine.
 Wiley's Publication. - 3.
 Cellular and Molecular Immunology by Abbas AK, Lichtman AH and Pillai S: Saunders Elsevier. - 4.
 Fundamental Immunology by William E. Paul, Lippincott Williams and Wilkins. - 5.
 Roitt's Essential Immunology by Delves PJ et al., Blackwell Publishing/Oxford Univ.
 Press. - 6.
 Immunology: An Introduction by Tizard IR, Saunders College Publishing.

-MIC-20303CR: INDUSTRIAL MICROBIOLOGY
+MIC-20303CR: INDUSTRIAL MICROBIOLOGY (Credits 2)

-Objectives: This course is developed to impart knowledge about applications of microorganisms for the production of industrially important products.
-The basics of fermentation process and design of fermenters are described to understand the standardization process for the industrial production of foods, enzymes, beverages, therapeutics and other commercial products.
-The process of commercialization of microbial products and the intellectual property rights (IPR) associated with the technology transfer are included in this paper.
+- To provide knowledge about applications of microorganisms for the production of industrially important products. - To provide in-depth knowledge about the basics of fermentation process and design of fermenters. - To provide in-depth information about the standardization process for the industrial production of foods, enzymes, beverages, therapeutics and other commercial products. - To provide knowledge about the commercialization of microbial products and the intellectual property rights (IPR) associated with the technology transfer are included in this paper